 - Stop the recording.

-- Advise participants how to leave the session correctly (select Help > Leave Session from the menu bar) in order for the archiving process to begin.
+- Advise participants how to leave the session correctly (Session Menu\Leave Session) in order for the archiving process to begin.

-- Think about creating extra recordings, either in Blackboard Collaborate or using the Voice tools in Voice tools in Moodle, as tutorials to supplement your live Blackboard Collaborate Classroom sessions.
+- Think about creating extra recordings, either in Collaborate or using Voice tools in Moodle, as tutorials to supplement your live Collaborate Classroom sessions.

 - Blackboard Collaborate provide an On-Demand Learning Center.
 Click the link, then under On-Demand Learning: Web Conferencing click Documentation and recorded training.
 This takes you to a list of resources, with useful items FOR PARTICIPANTS and FOR MODERATORS.